mickkhaw1981/react-native-starter-kit/README.md

   - Never use `npx prisma db push`
   - Use camelCase for fields, snake_case for tables

-## Best Practices

-- Write comprehensive tests for new functionality
-- Keep code concise and commits semantic
-- Place reusable logic in appropriate utility files
-- Implement efficient data fetching and caching
-- Handle errors and loading states appropriately
-- Follow routing conventions
-- Use absolute imports (@/ for src, ~/ for outside)

 ## Documentation

 - Consult `prd.md` at project root for goals and features